 “Each strain will require a different approach to dry properly, but getting the plant stable in the first 24 hours by removing as much water as possible is critical,” he tells Analytical Cannabis.
-“After 24 hours, you can back off and let the plant ease into a slower dry cycle, optimally finishing around the 10 day mark.”
+“After 24 hours, you can back off and let the plant ease into a slower dry cycle, optimally finishing around the 10-day mark.”

 The setup you use to dry the plant will depend on the trimming process you use:

 - Wet trimming: If you trim the plants before drying, then you’ll have smaller plant parts to dry and will need to use a rack.
 You can check when buds are ready for curing by squeezing them.
 If they still feel wet or moist, they likely need more time before moving on to curing.
 A water activity meter or moisture analyzer can also be used here.

 Temperature is key and you need to find a balance.
 “Yes, it must be warm enough for the product to lose its moisture.
 However, product degradation can begin as low as 68 degrees Fahrenheit,” explains Wood.
 Drying temperatures can range from 55-74 degrees Fahrenheit.
 The goal is to dry slowly enough to not volatilize terpenes or over dry the product.

 One example he provides is the terpene myrcene (also found in mangos).
 “This begins to volatilize at low temperatures, so in order to maintain aromas and flavors, we must keep the temperature of the drying space low.”

 “Humidity must be carefully monitored, mainly in order to prevent any mold from growing on the plant.
 With that said, we also don't want to over-dry the product where it crumbles to dust,” says Wood.
 Typically, relative humidity levels between 40-60 percent are desired for drying harvested cannabis flower.